jidongxiao/CSCI1200-DataStructures/hws/04_ride_sharing/README.md

 ## Calculate Distance Based on Haversine Formula

-When finding the driver, you must always find the closest driver.
+When finding the driver, you must always find the closest driver whose vehicle type matches with the rider's preference.
 And when the closest driver is found, you also need to print the distance between this driver and the rider.
 Thus, you need a way to calculate the distance between two coordinates, and for that purpose, in this assignment, you will use the Haversine Formula, and the code of using the Haversine formula is given below:

 ```cpp
 // calculate the distance between two coordinates using Haversine formula